erikrose/blessings/README.rst

 given a pleasant treatment: rather than making you dig up ``tparm()`` all the time, we simply make these capabilities into callable strings.
-You'd get the raw capability strings if you were to just print them, but they're fully parametrized if you pass params to them as if they were functions.
+You'd get the raw capability strings if you were to just print them, but they're fully parametrized if you pass arguments to them as if they were functions.

 Consequently, you can also reference any other string-returning capability listed on the `terminfo man page`_ by its name under the "Cap-name" column.